Drone-FYP2021-PolyU-EIE/ROS_CircuitPython_ServoKit/README.md

 # ROS_CircuitPython_ServoKit
-Simple ROS wripper for Adafruit_CircuitPython_ServoKit
+Simple ROS wripper for Adafruit_CircuitPython_ServoKit.
+We test it in Jetson NX and AGX.
+This should also work on pi 4 and other ciruitpython support platform
 # Prerequisites
 * ROS
 * Python3